JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 julia> write_paraview(Tomo_rect,"Tomo_rect");
 julia> write_paraview(Topo_rect,"Topo_rect");
 ```
-We can now use the build-in tools of Paraview to visualise the data (see \autoref{fig:basic} b), and use this as inspiration to create an initial numerical model setup.
-It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a "votemap" to count in how many tomographic models a specific seismic anomaly is present.
+We can now use the built-in tools of Paraview to visualise the data (see \autoref{fig:basic} b), and use this as inspiration to create an initial numerical model setup.
+It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a _votemap_ to count in how many tomographic models a specific seismic anomaly is present.

 # Examples of usage
-`GeophysicalModelGenerator.jl` comes with build-in (CI/CD) tests and [tutorials](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/stable) that explain the most important use cases, from importing data to generating input model setups for numerical simulations.
+`GeophysicalModelGenerator.jl` comes with built-in (CI/CD) tests and [tutorials](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/stable) that explain the main use cases, from importing data to generating input model setups for numerical simulations.
 In the following, we present a number of examples that illustrate various aspects of the package.

 ### Visualise data of the Alps
-The European Alps are among the best studied mountain belts on the planet, and have therefore been the focus of numerous geological and geophysical studies.
-Different seismic tomography model have been published (using different parameterisations and datasets), and those do not necessarily agree with each other.
+The European Alps are among the best studied mountain belts on the planet, and have been the subject of numerous geological and geophysical studies.
+Several seismic tomography models have been published (using different parameterisations and datasets), but theyt do not necessarily agree with each other.

-In `Tutorial_AlpineData.jl`, users learn how to load the topography of the region, import Moho data, load and visualise GPS vectors, import and plot earthquake locations, along with cross-sections through the model (\autoref{fig:alps}).
+In `Tutorial_AlpineData.jl`, we show how to load the topography of the region, import Moho data, load and visualise GPS vectors, import and plot earthquake locations, along with cross-sections through the model (\autoref{fig:alps}).

 ![Example of combined data of the Alps, which shows the GPS surface velocity (arrows), topography, earthquake locations (colored dots) and cross-sections through a recent anisotropic P-wave tomography model by [@Rappisi_VanderBeek_Faccenda_Morelli_Molinari_2022]. \label{fig:alps}](../src/assets/img/GMG_AlpineData.png){ width=90% }